Rushi0535/IPL_2022_Case-Study/README.md

 ## The data analysis project in this repository focuses on the following topics:

-  1.Batting performance
+  1. Batting performance
-  2.Bowling performance
+  2. Bowling performance
-  3.Team performance
+  3. Team performance
-  4.Match results
+  4. Match results